-FY Year Partner Project Title Purpose and Deliverables Amount Purchase spill kits for individual docks to increase efficiency in spill response.
+FY , .
+Year Partner Project Title Purpose and Deliverables Amount Purchase spill kits for individual docks to increase efficiency in spill response.
 Distribute City of Morro Bay Oil Spill Containment and clean boating educational materials to boat 2018 Harbor Department Response owners. \$4,192 Documenting Large and Purchase wildlife cameras to deploy Medium-sized Mammals throughout the watershed.
-Work with in the Morro Bay students to manage the cameras and the data.
+Work with in the Morro Bay Morro Bay students to manage the cameras and the data.
 Watershed Using Collect information on wildlife presence and Automatic Wildlife corridor use, which will support future 2018 Dr. John Perrine Cameras conservation and restoration efforts. \$4,400 Purchase reagents and other supplies needed to Drs.
 Laurie Labyrinthula spp. and conduct culturing and qPCR of Labyrinthula, a McConnico and eelgrass wasting disease in pathogenic slime mold that is thought to play a 2019 Silvio Favoreto the Morro Bay estuary role in eelgrass decline.
 Support student lab \$4,998

 FY Year Partner Project Title Purpose and Deliverables Amount assistants.
 Send a student to a technical conference to present project results.
-San Luis Obispo Marine Protected Purchase a controller to operate an underwater ROV donated to the San Luis Obispo MPA Collaborative.
-Supports underwater research 2019 Area Collaborative Outfitting Exploration and education. \$450 Total Amount Expended: \$14,040
+2019 San Luis Obispo Marine Protected Area Collaborative Outfitting Exploration Purchase a controller to operate an underwater ROV donated to the San Luis Obispo MPA Collaborative.
+Supports underwater research and education. \$450 Total Amount Expended:

 Table 7.1 summarizes the Community Projects over the last year (Spring 2018 - Spring 2019).
 All projects help implement the Comprehensive Conservation and Management Plan with an emphasis on engaging the community in the project.
-All projects are funded through the Morro Bay Restoration Fund, a match source to the EPA 320 funding.
+Funds used to support Community Projects come from the Morro Bay Restoration Fund, a match source to the EPA 320 funding.